Jeffinators/MasterRahool/README.md

 Navigate to Release and extract masterrahool.exe

 ### Linux
-Make sure you have the following dev packages `libxrandr libxinerama libx11 libxcursor libxi libxext` Then extract and launch using ./masterrahool
+Make sure you have the following dev packages `libxrandr libxinerama libx11 libxcursor libxi libxext`\
+Then extract and launch using `./masterrahool`

 ### macOS
-Extract masterrahool, rename to masterrahool.app and double click the app Min macOS Catalina
+Extract masterrahool launch using `./masterrahool`\
+Mininum macOS is 10.15

 ## Usage
 Enter amount of commons, legendaries, exotics, press decrypt